lni/dragonboat/README.md

 ## v3.0 beta ##

 This is a pre-release of dragonboat v3.0, it is provided for the community to review and test new features and changes.
 It should not be used in any production environment.
+Some of the major changes are -

+* disk based state machine with concurrent read/write access support has been added
+* added the ability to request a snapshot to be captured
+* added the ability to cleanup all data that belongs to a removed Raft node
+* added the feature to repair a Raft cluster that have its majority nodes permanently lost
+* added a new LogDB type that doesn't batch Raft entries, it has slightly lower throughput but uses less memory
+* the Update() method of a state machine is now allowed to return a []byte as the update result
+* the SaveSnapshot() method of a state machine is no longer required to return the number of bytes saved
+* NewNodeHost() now returns an error when it fails to create a new NodeHost instance
+* the drummer component has been moved into the internal package
+* the C++ binding support has been moved out of the dragonboat repo for now, it is waiting be moved into its own repo
+* many parts of the dragonboat library have been refactored

-Please raise issues when you see anything broken or strange.
+Please help to review the above changes and raise issues when you see anything broken or strange.

 ## About ##
 Dragonboat is a high performance multi-group [Raft](https://raft.github.io/) [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) library in [Go](https://golang.org/) with [C++11 binding](/binding) support.